United States/B1/B2 Visitor Visa

 You will need to apply for a US B1/B2 visa and attend an in-person interview at a US Embassy or Consulate.
 The process involves completing the DS-160 online application, paying fees, and scheduling an interview.

 Check current interview wait times for your location before making travel plans.
 Wait times can range from a few days to several months depending on the embassy and season.
-The visa fee is $185, plus a new Visa Security Surcharge (amount varies by country).
+The visa fee is $185.
+A $250 Visa Integrity and Fraud Prevention Fee has been enacted but implementation is pending — check travel.state.gov for the latest status before applying.

 Prepare thoroughly for your interview.
 The consular officer will ask about your travel plans, ties to your home country, and purpose of visit.
 Be honest, concise, and confident.
 Bring all supporting documents even if not all are reviewed.